 BestCrypt Volume Encryption asks to enter password by displaying message that BestCrypt software requires password and showing Enter password > prompt.
 Any graphics and pictures are avoided to make computer not advertising its boot protection.
 Even more, boot time password-prompt text can be completely customized so that even if someone watches furtively how you run your computer, it will be difficult to guess that the computer is protected.
 Read more about customizing the password-prompt text in Editing Boot-time Prompt for Password article.

-For the case when single volume is Boot and System, it is obvious that after entering password for the volume both Boot and System data becomes opened for access.
+For the case when single volume is Boot and System, it is obvious that after entering password for the volume both Boot and System data becomes open for access.

 To provide the same functionality for the case when System and Boot volumes are different, BestCrypt Volume Encryption requires using the same password for System volume as the one used for Boot volume if Boot volume is already encrypted (and vice versa).
 If you change password for System volume, it will be changed for Boot volume too.
 Such a way of managing passwords for System and Boot volumes avoids a number of contradicting moments in intuitive understanding the software behaviour and just reflects the fact that using computer is impossible if some of the volumes - Boot or System - is not opened for access.